-Your baby’s bodily fluids may be tested.
+Your baby’s body fluids may be tested.
 This can be done with blood tests, urine tests, stool tests, and tests of the fluid around the brain and spine.

-Images may need to be taken of your baby’s bodily structures.
+Images may need to be taken of your baby’s body structures.
 This can be done with:

 Your baby’s heart and brain activity may also be tested.
 This can be done with:

 Life-sustaining treatment may be used if reduced brain function has happened, but there is no extensive damage yet.
 Treatment options include mechanical ventilation to take over or support breathing and oxygen therapy.
 These treatments will be stopped as your baby recovers.

 Medication may be needed to support heart function until your baby recovers.
 Medication and general anesthesia may also be given to control seizures.

 Birth asphyxia.
 Seattle Children's website.
 Available at: http://www.seattlechildrens.org/medical-conditions/airway/birth-asphyxia.
 Accessed March 6, 2018.

 Edwards AD.
 The discovery of hypothermic neural rescue therapy for perinatal hypoxic-ischemic encephalopathy.
 Semin Pediatr Neurol.
 2009;16(4):200-206.

 Harrington DJ, Redman CW, Moulden M, Greenwood CE.
 The long-term outcome in surviving infants with Apgar zero at 10 minutes: a systematic review of the literature and hospital-based cohort.
 Am J Obstet Gynecol .
 2007;196(5):463.e1-e5.